Sumanth197/String-Calculator-using-Lex-and-Yacc/README.md

 We have some constraints about performing calculations on strings.

-Please find pdf about constraints.
+Please find the list of constraints in the image provided.